memkind/memkind/README.txt

 Requires kernel patch introduced in Linux v3.11 that impacts functionality of the NUMA system calls.
-This is patch is commit 3964acd0dbec123aa0a621973a2a0580034b4788 in the linux-stable git repoitory from kernel.org.
+This is patch is commit 3964acd0dbec123aa0a621973a2a0580034b4788 in the linux-stable git repository from kernel.org.

 To use the interfaces for obtaining 2MB pages please be sure to follow the instructions here: